What is World AIDS Day?

 - Practice safer sex.
 If you don't already have condoms, latex barriers, and lube, consider stopping by the Cornell Health pharmacy.

 - Ask yourself if you should be tested for HIV and other STIs.
 Testing is FREE for students at Cornell Health.
-Local testing is also available at Planned Parenthood and the Tompkins County Health Department.
+Local testing is also available at Planned Parenthood and the Tompkins County Whole Health.

 - If you are partnered with someone who has HIV, or believe you are otherwise at high risk of contracting the virus, talk with your provider at Cornell Health about whether taking "pre-exposure prophylaxis" medication (PrEP) is right for you.